 About Lizzie and Lizzie’s Lunch

-Lizzie Pinkerton was a vibrant young girl with a cheeky sense of humour.
+Lizzie Pinkerton was a vibrant young woman with a cheeky sense of humour.
 She lived with Tuberous Sclerosis (TSC) and associated polycystic kidney disease that ended her life in 2010.
-Sue Pinkerton (Lizzie’s Mum) and Clare Stuart (Lizzie’s sister) organise Lizzie’s Lunch each year to remember Lizzie and the impact of her life on all those who knew and loved her.
+Sue Pinkerton (Lizzie’s Mum) and her family organise Lizzie’s Lunch each year to remember Lizzie and the impact of her life on all those who knew and loved her.

-We’d love you to get involved with Lizzie’s Lunch 2021, here are some ideas for how you can help:
+We’d love you to get involved with Lizzie’s Lunch.
+Here are some ideas for how you can help:

 - Ask businesses to donate their products or services as raffle or auction items